twotogether/uk-coast-walk-tracker/journals/south-queensferry-to-boness.md

 ## Notes

 - Walked as part of the John Muir Way.
-- There are no public toilets along the way.
-The ones in South Queensferry is on the High Street, and the ones in Blackness have closed.
-There are public toilets in Bo'ness:
-- Blackness has an
 - Read about this section on my blog: [South Queensferry to Bo'ness walk](https://two-together.com/south-queensferry-to-boness-walk/).

 ### Places Along the Way